 Fear was at the root of many arguments I heard, even if it took a while to get there.
 While most began by parroting some version of Galvin’s talking points about experimental vaccines and corporate corruption, their manifestos at times felt better suited for a shrink’s couch than a lectern.
 Many concerns were based on paranoid suspicions, not facts.
 Sure, the pool of those experiencing side effects might seem small, but what if the real numbers were being suppressed?
 What if in five years, the vaccinated were all diagnosed with cancer?
 (It’s worth noting that with all other vaccines, any negative effects have shown up within two months.)
 When they did veer into specifics, the information was often lacking in context or just plain wrong.
 A popular talking point was that since the vaccine doesn’t affect transmission, why get it?
 “The illusion of superhero invincibility that the pro-mRNA pushers have created is just that — an illusion,” one wrote to me in an email.
 “I don’t know that it’s super-effective,” said Galvin.
 “You don’t even have full protection.”
 (Recent studies show the jabbed are less contagious, and five times less likely to get COVID-19 in the first place.)
 Others said that as relatively young, healthy people, the vaccine poses a greater danger to their bodies than COVID-19 (which, again, is statistically untrue.)

 How to account for these falsehoods from people who claim to want reasonable, objective debate?
 It made more sense when they started getting personal.
-There were horror stories about the medical system — my former classmate said he was “drugged and abused” at a hospital this summer after experiencing psychiatric issues, while a Black woman cited “the long history of health-care bias and genocide that has directly affected POC communities.”
+There were horror stories about the medical system — my former classmate said he was “drugged and abused” at a hospital this summer after police brought him in for a psychological evaluation,* while a Black woman cited “the long history of health-care bias and genocide that has directly affected POC communities.”
 How could she trust doctors and scientists, given the long history of racial exploitation?
 Many had specific health concerns: A woman with a rare blood disorder worried the vaccine could kill her, and David was concerned the shot would exacerbate an inflammatory syndrome that’s been giving him “intestinal problems and hives” since he says he was infected with COVID-19.
 Even Aaron Rodgers, when pressed, claimed to be allergic to an ingredient in mRNA vaccines.

 Amy is also terrified of potential side effects.
 She can list people who died after getting the shot (though of the five names she sent me over email, only one of the tragedies was directly linked to the vaccine) — and is convinced the actual number of people with serious reactions is being censored by scientists who have been “brainwashed to say that vaccines are effective and safe.”
 But even if she were to believe the chances of heart inflammation or paralysis are rare, which all research has shown, who’s to say she won’t get unlucky?
 “If I knew for sure the vaccine was safe for me,” Amy says, “then I would get it.”